Seven Years' War: In Europe

-In the War of the Austrian Succession, which lasted from 1740 to 1748, King Frederick II, known as Frederick the Great, seized the prosperous province of Silesia from Austria.
-Empress Maria Theresa of Austria had signed the Treaty of Aix-la-Chapelle in 1748 in order to gain time to rebuild her military forces and forge new alliances.
+In the War of the Austrian Succession, which lasted from 1740 to 1748, the Prussian King Frederick II had seized the prosperous province of Silesia from Austria.
+Empress Maria Theresa of Austria had signed the Treaty of Aix-la-Chapelle in 1748 in order to gain time to rebuild her military forces and to forge new alliances.

 The War of the Austrian Succession had seen the belligerents aligned on a time-honoured basis.
 France's traditional enemies, Great Britain and Austria, had coalesced just as they had done against Louis XIV.
 Prussia, the leading anti-Austrian state in Germany, had been supported by France.
 Neither group, however, found much reason to be satisfied with its partnership: British subsidies to Austria produced nothing of much help to the British, while the British military effort had not saved Silesia for Austria.
 Prussia, having secured Silesia, came to terms with Austria in disregard of French interests.
-Even so, France concluded a defensive alliance with Prussia in 1747, and the maintenance of the Anglo-Austrian alignment after 1748 was deemed essential by the Duke of Newcastle, British secretary of state in the ministry of his brother Henry Pelham.
-The collapse of that system and the aligning of France with Austria and of Great Britain with Prussia constituted what is known as the "Diplomatic Revolution" or the "reversal of alliances".
+Even so, France concluded a defensive alliance with Prussia in 1747, and the Duke of Newcastle, British secretary of state in the 1743–1754 ministry of his brother Henry Pelham, deemed the maintenance of the Anglo-Austrian alignment after 1748 as essential.
+The collapse of that system and the aligning of France with Austria and of Great Britain with Prussia constituted what is known as the "Diplomatic Revolution" of 1756.